On the Bezrukavnikov-Kaledin quantization of symplectic varieties in characteristic $p$: -equivariant quantizations

 \section{$\bG_m$-equivariant quantizations}

-In this section we consider quantizations of symplectic varieties $(X, \omega)$ equipped with an action of the multiplicative group $\bG_m$ such that the weight of $\omega$ with respect to this action is invertible in $k$.
+In this section we consider quantizations of symplectic varieties $(X, \omega)$ equipped with an action of the multiplicative group $\bG_m$ such that the form $\omega$ has a positive weight $m$ with respect to this action and $m$ is invertible in $k$.
 We recall the notion of a $\bG_m$-equivariant Frobenius constant quantization $O_h$ of such $(X, \omega)$.
 By definition, $O_h$ is a $\bG_m$-equivariant sheaf of $\cO_{X'[h]}$-algebras on $X' \times \Spec k[h]$.
 In particular, specializing $h=1$ we have a sheaf $O_{h=1}$ of $\cO_{X'}$-algebras over $X'$.
 We show that if the action of $\bG_m$ on $X$ is contracting then $O_{h=1}$ is an Azumaya algebra over $X'$ and using Theorem \ref{main} compute its class in the Brauer group $\Br(X')$ proving a conjecture of Kubrak and Travkin \cite{kt}.